Weather in Brazil in September

 Fernando de Noronha Island - Baia do Sancho © dronepicr/Flickr under CC BY 2.0 license

-Events and festivals in September
+Festivals and events in Brazil in September

 September in Brazil is a vibrant time with various events and festivals that reflect the country's rich cultural world.
 Here are some notable events and festivals of September: